carlocrza/website/index.md

 ---
 Greetings!
 I'm a Computer Science + Data Science student at UC Berkeley.

 I also like to spend my time teaching.
-I'm an undergraduate student instructor for Berkeley's [Algorithms course](http://cs170.org) and have been a uGSI for CS 61B (Data Structures).
+I'm an undergraduate student instructor for Berkeley's Data Structure's course and have been a uGSI for CS 170 (Algorithms) in the past.

 I'm passionate about CS education and fascinated by how social patterns influence technological progress.